George School: Campus

 Although its mailing address is Newtown, Pennsylvania, only a tiny part of its campus is in Newtown Township.
 Most of the campus is in Middletown Township.
 Both towns are in Bucks County.

 Its property is now divided by the Route 332/Route 413 Newtown bypass, and the main entrance is on Route 413 south of the bypass.

 The campus is adjacent to Neshaminy Creek, and Newtown Creek cuts through the property.
 Both are in the less-developed western part of the campus.

 The Pennswood retirement community and Newtown Friends School, also Quaker institutions, are on George School land and adjacent to the campus.

 George School Station

-When founded, George School was relatively isolated.
+When it was founded, George School was relatively isolated.
 It had its own train station on the Reading Railroad's Newtown line, later the Fox Chase Line, and its own post office branch.
 SEPTA suspended commuter train service on January 14, 1983.

 Meetinghouse

 The campus meetinghouse was originally the 12th Street Meeting House at 10 South 12th Street, Philadelphia.
-Built 1812–1814, it incorporated materials from the Greater Meeting House at 2nd and Market Streets dating back to 1755.
-The building became redundant when the 12th Street Meeting merged with Race Street Meeting in 1956 to form Central Philadelphia Monthly Meeting.
+Built 1812–1814, it incorporated materials from the Greater Meeting House at 2nd and Market Streets, dating back to 1755.
+The building became redundant when the 12th Street Meeting merged with the Race Street Meeting in 1956 to form Central Philadelphia Monthly Meeting.
 The land was sold, but the building was saved from demolition by being dismantled and relocated to George School, 1972–1974.